Biden sets May 1 target to have all adults vaccine-eligible

 Biden originally planned to sign the bill on Friday, but it arrived at the White House more quickly than anticipated.

-"We want to move as fast as possible,” tweeted chief of staff Klain.
+"We want to move as fast as possible,” tweeted chief of staff Ron Klain.

-Previewing his Thursday night remarks, Biden said he would “talk about what we’ve been through as a nation this past year, but more importantly, I’m going to talk about what comes next.”

-Biden’s challenge is to honor the sacrifices made by Americans while encouraging them to remain vigilant despite “virus fatigue” and growing impatience to resume normal activities given the tantalizing promise of vaccines.
-Speaking on the one-year anniversary of the World Health Organization’s declaration of a pandemic, he’ll mourn the dead, but also project optimism about the future.

 On Monday, the Centers for Disease Control and Prevention released initial guidance for how vaccinated people can resume some normal activities.
 On Wednesday, Congress approved the president’s $1.9 trillion “American Rescue Plan,” aimed at easing the economic impact of the virus on tens of millions of people.
 And the nation was on pace to administer its 100 millionth dose of vaccine as soon as Thursday.